jundalisay/spblist/content/en/research/benham/palmistry/part-2/chapter-14a.md

 The Apollo line will frequently be similarly affected.

 When searching the hand for the cause of some disaster or impediment which we see marked, the presence of a Ring of Saturn will often furnish us an explanation.

 As vacillation is indicated by a broken or islanded Head line, the Ring of Saturn with such a Head line will intensify the changeable character of the subject.

 Such a combination with a defective Saturn line will furnish an explanation of the impediments in that line.
 A similar combination will affect in the same manner a defective line of Apollo.

 The Lunarian is the most changeable of the types.
 He will be made much more so by a Ring of Saturn.

 It is hardly possible for such a subject to obtain enduring success.
 If the Ring of Saturn does not completely circle the Mount but is broken, it is not as unfavorable a marking as if it completed its course.

-In this case some outlet will be left for the Current, and the Mount of Saturn will not be made so defective.
+In this case, some outlet will be left for the Current.
+The Mount of Saturn will not be made so defective.

 Even with this imperfect ring, however, there is a degree of its defect present, the subject having at least a tendency in that direction, and in a final estimate this fact must not be lost sight of.

 When the Ring of Saturn is composed of two lines which cross each other on the Mount of Saturn (547), it must be read in the same manner as a large cross on that Mount.
 This marking I have seen on several suicides. <!-- The Ring Of Saturn 696 No. 545.  -->